AI Research · Workplace Strategy

 The data in full

 Every occupation, every scenario, every score.
-The full dataset — AI exposure, practical impact, and hours-freed figures for all 412 UK roles — behind every headline in the report.
+The full dataset — AI exposure, practical impact, hours-freed and net office-space figures for all 412 UK roles — behind every headline in the report.

 Trusted by